Pmunoz200/wellbeing_app/client/README.md

 - `drop_cap_text`: To style text with drop caps.

 ## 🚧 Limitations <a name = "limitations"></a>

 - **Internet Dependency**: The app relies on an internet connection for most functionalities, including real-time data synchronization and communication with the AI.
 Offline usage is limited and may not support all features.
 - **Data Storage Constraints**: The current implementation utilizes Firebase's free tier, which has restrictions on storage capacity and database operations.
 Users with extensive data needs may encounter limitations related to storage and performance.
 - **Privacy and Data Security**: While Firebase provides secure data handling, users must be aware of the privacy implications of storing personal health data in the cloud.
 - **Initial Enrollment Complexity**: The initial data collection during the enrollment process might be seen as intrusive by some users, potentially affecting user experience and adoption.

 ## 🚀 Future Scope <a name = "future_scope"></a>

-Planned improvements:
+Planned improvements and future developments:

+- **Expanded Data Tracking**: Introduce tracking for additional health metrics, such as sleep patterns and hydration levels, to provide a more comprehensive health profile.
+- **Integration with Wearables**: Allow integration with wearable devices to automatically sync exercise data, heart rate, and other vital statistics.
+- **Offline Functionality**: Improve the offline mode, enabling users to interact with the AI and track their progress even without an internet connection, with automatic syncing once reconnected.
-- **Extended Media Support**: Add support for video files.
+- **Audio and Video Support**: Add support for audio and video content, allowing users to record and review exercise sessions and food, and receive AI-generated feedback.
-- **Improved Offline Mode**: Allow users to access and organize files offline with subsequent sync.
-- **Advanced Search and Filtering**: Implement more robust search and filtering options.
-- **Sharing Capabilities**: Add options to share media files directly from the app.
+- **Localization and Accessibility**: Expand language support and improve accessibility features to make the app usable by a broader audience.
+- **Customizable Notifications**: Implement a more advanced notification system that allows users to customize reminders and updates based on their personal preferences.

 ## 🏁 Getting Started <a name = "getting_started"></a>